awsdocs/amazon-ecr-user-guide/doc_source/RepositoryPolicyExamples.md

 The following examples show policy statements that you could use to control the permissions that users have to Amazon ECR repositories\.

 **Important**
 Amazon ECR requires that users have allow permissions to the `ecr:GetAuthorizationToken` API through an IAM policy before they can authenticate to a registry and push or pull any images from any Amazon ECR repository\.
-Amazon ECR provides several managed IAM policies to control user access at varying levels; for more information, see [Amazon ECR Managed Policies](ecr_managed_policies.md)\.
+Amazon ECR provides several managed IAM policies to control user access at varying levels; for more information, see [Amazon Elastic Container Registry Identity\-Based Policy Examples](security_iam_id-based-policy-examples.md)\.

 ## Example: Allow All AWS Accounts To Pull Images<a name="IAM_all_accounts"></a>